Sunday, 7 August 2011

 A woman walks up to me holding a duvet cover in front of her.
 "Do you have a duvet cover with a pink snatch on it?"
 Being 18 and of a slightly giddy disposition, I can't ignore the innuendo of this and laugh in her face.
 "Snatch" is an inappropriately named cartoon dog and the poor lady wants the bedding set in pink, rather than blue.
 I'm in the manager's office again later that day.
-I also set to wondering where these designers get off, naming a children's toy after a slang word for a vagina.

 It was 1989 and I needed a job.
 I had a string of good O levels; some failed A levels and a forgotten place at university behind me.
 I was living in a rundown bedsit in the centre of town with my hard drinking boyfriend and times were tough.
 I needed to find a job, as getting by on benefits wasn't going to keep me in cigarettes or paperbacks.
 I'd worked in a shoe shop whilst I was at school and hated every minute of it.
 People's smelly feet and their dictatorial demands for different sizes and styles, which sent you running up and down the stairs to the stockroom all day, drove me insane.
 The standing around looking helpful and trying to flog overpriced polish to meet your targets didn't exactly thrill me either.
 I didn't know what else to do and the thought of a food related job made me instantly queasy.
 I'm not good in heat either.
 Bar work had zero appeal as I hated drunks, although ironically, I was living with one.

 I set about trawling the shops and soon got offered a temporary job in Woolworths.
 They had a separate shop where they sold toys, sweets and children's clothes and offered me a position there.
 I hated children but the lure of cash, free pic n mix (unauthorised free pic n mix) and toys made it appealing.
 You got a free pair of polyester trousers too.